Suppose a story begins like this:

 - Everyone else writes down a possible next sentence for the story.

-I unzipped the tent door, and peeked my head out to investigate.
+“My friend unzipped the tent door and peeked her head out to investigate.”

-I stepped outside the tent and looked around, hoping to find the source of the noise.
+“We stepped outside the tent and looked around, hoping to find the source of the noise.”

 If you get a chance to test out Plot Points, let me know how it goes.
-Post a comment or email email@example.com.
+You can reach me at firstname.lastname@example.org.